Eoin Kenny

-Eoin Kenny (born 30 December 2005) is a professional footballer from Northern Ireland, who plays as a forward for League of Ireland Premier Division club Dundalk.
+Eoin Kenny (born 30 December 2005) is an Irish professional footballer who plays as a right midfielder for EFL Championship club Portsmouth.

 Career

 Youth career

-Kenny was born in Derry, while his family were living in the city while his father Stephen was managing Derry City.
+Kenny was born in Derry, while his family were living nearby in County Donegal while his father Stephen was managing Derry City.
 He began playing football with local side Foyle Harps before he and his family moved to live in Dundalk while his father was managing Dundalk FC, which is how he signed for local club Rock Celtic, playing in the prestigious Kennedy Cup tournament with the Dundalk Schoolboys side and ultimately being signed by the academy of Dundalk in 2020.

 Dundalk

 On 7 March 2023, Kenny signed his first professional contract with Dundalk.
 On 28 March 2023, he made his senior debut for the club, in a 4–0 loss to Shelbourne at Oriel Park in a Leinster Senior Cup tie.

 Wexford loan

 On 7 July 2023, Kenny signed for League of Ireland First Division club Wexford on loan until the end of the season.
 He made his debut for the club the same day, in a 4–1 loss to Athlone Town at Ferrycarrig Park.
 He scored in his second and third games for the club, in 3–0 wins away to Bray Wanderers in the league and at home to Avondale United in the FAI Cup.